normrain/account/README.md

 The repository also includes a docker file.
 The docker file will build the application's jar file and launch the container.
 The container itself exposes port `8080`, which will need to be bound before the API can be accessed.

-The build process and start-up will also run the Liquibase migrations to create the necessary tables.
+At application start-up the Liquibase migrations will run to create the necessary tables.

 N.B.
 The application-properties use `host.docker.internal`, to allow the application container to connect to the infrastructure.
 The project was built on Microsoft Windows using Docker for Desktop.
 This internal host may not work on Linux